 “Yes, he spends Christmas outside Nigeria all the time.”

 “I really want to go home and see my mom and sister.
-Buy them phones so we could be doing video calls when I’m back to Lagos.”
+Buy them phones so that we can FaceTime when I’m back in Lagos.”

 “How is work?”
-Toke asked, feeling excited and ready to hear all what her friend had been doing.
+Toke asked, feeling excited and ready to hear all that her friend had been doing.

 Toke laughed.
 “Femi has a girlfriend?”

-“I just knew today that he does.
+“I just found out today that he does.
 A very rude girl.”

 Toke laughed again.
 “Sorry about that.
-You know you’re his assistant, you’re going to see a lot because you’re closest to him now.”
+You know you’re his assistant so you’re going to see a lot because you’re the closest staff to him now.”

-The two women talked for a while over the phone and then when Femi’s call came in, Idara abruptly hung up the call and answered his.
+The two women talked for a while over the phone until Femi’s call came in.
+Idara abruptly hung up the call to attend to his call.

-“Hello Mr Femi?” she said with a shaky tone, anxiously waiting for him to scold her for talking badly at his girlfriend.
+“Hello, Mr. Femi?” she said with a shaky tone.
+She was anxiously waiting for him to scold her for speaking rudely to his girlfriend.

-“There is a meeting at Lagos Oriental I want you to attend now,” he said.
+“There is a meeting at the Lagos Oriental Hotel.
+I would like you to attend it right now,” he said.